bird-house/birdhouse-playground/docker/slurm/README.rst

 This is a development install of the Slurm scheduler running as a controller and worker.
 This image is used as a single node cluster for testing purposes in birdhouse.

-The docker image is based on `agaveapi/slurm`_ with modifications for birdhouse.
+The docker image contains a Slurm scheduler and a PyWPS demo installed via conda.

+The Dockerfile is an adaption of `agaveapi/slurm`_.

 .. _agaveapi/slurm: https://hub.docker.com/r/agaveapi/slurm/